xuankimtran/docs-1/pages/katalon-studio/docs/console-mode-execution.md

 ## Use Plugins in Console Mode

-API Keys are required to use **Katalon Studio Plugins** in console mode.
-To learn more about using plugins in console mode, you can refer to this document: [Use Plugins in Console Mode](https://docs.katalon.com/katalon-studio/docs/kse-use-plugins.html#use-plugins-in-console-mode).
+You can also continue using your plugins of choice with console commands.
+See this guide: [Use Plugins in Console Mode](https://docs.katalon.com/katalon-studio/docs/kse-use-plugins.html#use-plugins-in-console-mode).

 ## General Options